 After a week forced to halt all travel plans in Huancayo following violent protests by local farmers against potato prices (and thankful for the five-day buffer I’d added to the end of my itinerary for moments such as these), I reached Ayacucho, a city so similar in architectural flair to Cusco, but with a complete lack of tourists.

-I’d been a novelty for several weeks by this point, as few international travellers take this route, but it came to a head when I found myself invited to join a pre-carnival dance around the Plaza de Armas in the company of dozens of dance troupes dressed in sumptuously stitched outfits, singing, shouting and wiggling along to the rhythms of their wooden flutes, guitars and drums.
+I’d been a novelty for several weeks by this point, as few international travelers take this route, but it came to a head when I found myself invited to join a pre-carnival dance around the Plaza de Armas in the company of dozens of dance troupes dressed in sumptuously stitched outfits, singing, shouting and wiggling along to the rhythms of their wooden flutes, guitars and drums.

 Returning home… to Cusco